Everything you need to know about neural foraminal stenosis

-Neural stenosis, also referred to as neural foraminal stenosis, is a narrowing of the opening through which your nerves pass from the spinal cord to the rest of your body.
-These openings in your vertebrae are known as foramen.
-The word neural in the name of this condition refers to the fact that it affects the nerves or nervous system of your body.
-Foraminal tells you that the condition has to do with a bone opening, and stenosis refers to the constricting or narrowing of that opening.
+Neural stenosis, also referred to as neural foraminal stenosis, is the narrowing of the foraminal canal — the openings through which your nerves pass from the spinal cord to the rest of your body.
+The word “neural” means “nerves” and refers to the fact that neural stenosis affects the nerves or nervous system of your body.
+The term “stenosis” means constricting or narrowing, specifically the narrowing of the foraminal canals.

 - Disc degeneration

 - Facet joint disease

 Another possible, though less common, cause of neural stenosis is injury or sudden trauma to the spine.

 Many people with neural stenosis don’t experience any symptoms because their foramina are still large enough to allow the nerves to pass through without becoming pinched.
 However, if the opening becomes too narrow, it can put pressure on a passing nerve, causing a series of painful symptoms.

 - Muscle weakness

 - Burning sensation

 - Difficulty walking (if condition is in lower back)